 Mood Swings & Depression

 In addition to the more physical side effects that occur as a reaction to phentermine, there can also be some psychological side effects.
-Some of the side effects reported by forum users on phentermine.com include sadness, as discussed in this thread here, and mood swings, as discussed here.
-The consensus is that, as a stimulant, phentermine stimulates your metabolism and energy levels, but that it also tends to stimulate and magnify your feelings, amplifying your normal reactions to situations into extreme feelings of sadness, anxiety, anger, etc. Activities such as yoga, meditation, or just taking some time to relax can really help with these side effects, as can talking your problems through with people close to you, or interacting with others in a similar situation on the phentermine forum.
+Some of the side effects reported by users in phentermine.com support group on Facebook include sadness and mood swings.
+The consensus is that, as a stimulant, phentermine stimulates your metabolism and energy levels, but that it also tends to stimulate and magnify your feelings, amplifying your normal reactions to situations into extreme feelings of sadness, anxiety, anger, etc. Activities such as yoga, meditation, or just taking some time to relax can really help with these side effects, as can talking your problems through with people close to you, or interacting with others in a similar situation in the Facebook support group.
 It’s also important to ensure that you’re eating a balanced diet and benefitting from natural mood-boosters such as oily fish, selenium-rich Brazil nuts, asparagus and eggs.
 Vitamin deficiencies can also contribute to a low mood, particularly if you’re lacking in vitamin B12 and folate, which can both be found in Phen Vites, alongside many other great weight-loss boosting nutrients.

 Despite some of the negative side effects you may experience as a result of taking phentermine and aiming to lead a healthier lifestyle, the health boost you will experience as a result of losing weight and getting healthy is always worth it.
 But, by making sure you’re getting enough nutrients, taking time out to relax, and establishing a healthy routine with enough time for sleeping, exercising and having fun, you should be able to triumph over these side effects and make your way to weight loss success while feeling great.
 However, if you do find that you are unable to manage with the side effects of phentermine or if your doctor decides they’re not suitable for you, then Phen Caps offer a great solution.
 Phen Caps are a phentermine alternative which help you lose weight by suppressing your appetite and boosting your energy levels, but which don’t have any side effects.